Negative COVID-19 Test Requirement Rescinded

 Details on exceptions and waivers due to humanitarian concerns is available at Non-U.S. citizen, Non-U.S. immigrants: Air Travel to the United States | CDC.

-Both U.S. citizens and foreign nationals who are fully vaccinated should travel with proof of their vaccination status to provide to their airline prior to departure to the United States.
+Fully vaccinated travelers should travel with proof of their vaccination status to provide to their airline prior to departure to the United States.
 That proof of vaccination should be a paper or digital record issued by an official source and should include the traveler’s name and date of birth, as well as the vaccine product and date(s) of administration for all doses the traveler received.
 CDC has determined that for purposes of travel to the United States, vaccines accepted will include FDA approved or authorized and World Health Organization (WHO) emergency use listed (EUL) vaccines.
 See here for more information.

-The Embassy and consulates are not able to answer inquiries about COVID-19 vaccine and testing requirements.
-Travelers with general questions regarding COVID-19 vaccine and testing requirements can find answers to frequently asked questions on CDC and State Department website listed below.
+The Embassy and consulates are not able to answer inquiries about COVID-19 vaccine requirements.
+Travelers with general questions regarding COVID-19 vaccine requirements can find answers to frequently asked questions on the CDC and State Department websites listed below.
 Travelers may consult their airlines with case specific inquiries.

 Vaccination Requirements and Travel to the United States